Table of Contents

 - Monitoring of volume and electrolyte balance

-- Hydrocephalus: In the case of an acute symptomatic hydrocephalus, fluid effluence is indicated; in the chronic course, the construction of a ventriculoperitoneal or ventriculoatrial shunt
+- Hydrocephalus: In the case of acute symptomatic hydrocephalus, fluid effluence is indicated.
+In the chronic course, the construction of a ventriculoperitoneal or ventriculoatrial shunt is necessary.

 - Anticonvulsant therapy for epileptic symptoms